Dilu9218/sysco-pos-nodejs-server/readme.md

 ![GitHub repo size in bytes](https://img.shields.io/github/repo-size/CloudyPadmal/sysco-pos-nodejs-server.svg)
 ![Repo description](https://img.shields.io/badge/endpoint-backend-blueviolet.svg)

 This repository contains source code related to the back end REST API implemented as one of the requirements in Sysco LABS induction program 2019.
 Source code is developed using NodeJS using VSCode IDE.
-There are three branches maintained in this project.
+There are two branches maintained in this project.

 - `development` branch containing source code under development
 - `deployment` hosting branch in Heroku.
 Pushes to this branch will deploy the content in the hosted API